 But each time, you’re starting from scratch, whether it’s a website, a landing page, sales page, email sequence or even a social media post.

 Meanwhile, the brands you admire have something you don’t.
 I mean, they sound like brands.
 Their copy is strong.
 Confident.
 On-message.

 How do they DO that?

-In this tutorial, I’ll take you behind the scenes of creating a brand’s messaging DNA, or copy DNA.
-(I switch between these terms because not everyone speaks “copy”.)
+In this tutorial, I’ll take you behind the scenes of creating a brand’s messaging.
+Around here, we call it a brand’s Conversion Copy DNA.

-Watch the tutorial or read the transcript to find out!
+Watch the tutorial or read the (deeply edited) transcript to find out!

-Here’s my walkthrough of this brand’s conversion copy DNA + why it matters and how it’s done.
+Here’s my walkthrough of this brand’s messaging + why it matters and how it’s done.

 This tutorial is a follow up to tutorial blog posts I did recently on my work for a not-for-profit, Thrive For Good.
 And in the past post, I talked about how we developed this charity’s brand messaging.

 What is Your Copy DNA?

 Your DNA is a powerful set of core messages that articulate the unique problem you solve, how you’re different and better, why that matters and more.